the-snesler/discord-github-preview/README.md

 ### How to get your Discord User ID

+If you're making your URL manually, you'll need your Discord User ID.
 It's a number that looks like 214167454291722241.
-There are two ways to find this:
+There are three ways to find this:

+- The web UI has a lookup feature to help find your User ID, but you need to be in the same guild as the bot.
+Just enter your Discord username and press "Lookup", and it should fill in your User ID for you.
 - Mention yourself in a message, but put a backslash (`\`) before the mention.
 Then send the message and copy the numbers:<br />
   ![Discord_lYicGfP1qd](https://github.com/user-attachments/assets/12aacd86-fd3a-421d-a45e-e8b20c2c5c4a)
-- Turn on User Settings > Advanced > Developer Mode, then click on your profile picture in the bottom corner of the Discord client and press "Copy User ID"
+- In the Discord settings, turn on User Settings > Advanced > Developer Mode, then click on your profile picture in the bottom-left corner of the client and press "Copy User ID"

 ## Customizations